View INSTANT Quotes

 Holly Mitchell’s background in life insurance insurance goes back to 1985 when she worked for her father who was a New York Life agent.
 Holly has a marketing degree from Auburn University and has had a life insurance license since 2008.
 In addition to advising life insurance for customers all around the country, Holly is our website fact checker.

-First offered in 1997 by Transamerica, IUL has seen tremendous growth over the last 24 years.
-Today there are more than 40 companies offering these types of policies and more joining the mix each year.
+IUL insurance was first offered in 1997 by Transamerica and has seen tremendous growth over the last 27 years.
+Today, more than 40 companies are offering these types of policies, and more are joining the mix each year.

-You can access this growth at any time during the length of the policy on a tax-deferred and tax-favored basis.
+You can access cash in your IUL at any time through either withdrawals or policy loans on a tax-free basis.

-In fact, indexed universal life insurance has been the fastest-growing product of the individual life insurance market over the last few years; more than 20% of all new premiums were IUL policies.
+Indexed universal life insurance has been the fastest-growing product of the individual life insurance market over the last few years; IUL premiums jumped more than 25% in 2023.
+As of the first quarter of 2024, the trend continues.

-Many IUL policyholders say they chose to purchase not only for the death benefit but also as a way to grow their investment portfolio.
+Our IUL policyholders say they chose to purchase not only for the death benefit but also to create a tax-free retirement income cash flow.

-When structured properly as an accumulation vehicle, you would want to pay the maximum premium possible while keeping the death benefit to a minimum.
-This keeps your policy expenses lower and more premium available to accumulate interest.
+When structured properly as an accumulation vehicle, you would want to contribute the maximum premium possible while keeping the death benefit to a minimum.
+This keeps your policy expenses lower and more premium going into your cash value account.

 The difference between IUL and other permanent life insurance policies is how interest is credited to the policy.
-Interest is linked to the movement of a selected stock market index over a specific period of time, usually 1 year, but some policies offer 2 and 5 year periods.
+Interest is linked to the movement of a selected stock market index over a specific period, usually one year, but some policies offer 2 and 5 year periods.

 Even if the index goes down, your credited interest rate will never be negative, which is guaranteed.
 So your worst-case return for a year could be 0%.

 For example, let’s assume you choose the S&P 500 index with a 9% cap within your policy.
-The day your premium is paid, we’ll use January 1; the S&P is trading at 4000.
+The day your premium is paid, we’ll use January 1; the S&P trades at 4000.
 The insurance company tracks the S&P index from January 1 through December 31.

 Whatever the S&P index is trading at on December 31 is the ending value at which your index credit is calculated.
 If the S&P index is trading below 4000, then the policy will receive 0% interest for that policy year.
 However, let’s assume that on December 31, the S&P is trading at 4400.